sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Deploying an app on the first host
 ==================================

-You will now have the Flocker client installed on your local machine and two instances of Flocker, each on a different host.
+You will now have the client installed on your local machine, and two instances of Flocker, each on a different node.
-Now you will create two Docker containers on one of the hosts.
+Firstly, you will create two Docker containers on one of the hosts.
 One is a Python web application and the other is Redis server, which stores its data on a volume.

-Download the first 2 .yml files that we have provided:
+Download the following .yml files:

 .. version-code-block:: console

 	you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/docker-compose.yml
 	you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node1.yml
+    you@laptop:~$ curl -O https://docs.clusterhq.com/en/|latest-installable|/_downloads/deployment-node2.yml

-.. note:: There are 3 .yml files to download.
-These contain the application and deployment configuration.
-You can edit these files if you need to change the IP addresses to match your hosts'.
+.. note:: You can edit these files if you need to change the IP addresses to match your hosts.

-The ``docker-compose.yml`` file describes your distributed application (note, Docker Compose was formerly known as Fig):
+The :file:`docker-compose.yml` file describes your distributed application (note, :file:`docker-compose.yml` was formerly known as :file:`fig.yml`):

     .. literalinclude:: docker-compose.yml
        :language: yaml

-The ``deployment-node1.yml`` file describes which containers to deploy, and where:
+The :file:`deployment-node1.yml` file describes which containers to deploy, and where:

     .. literalinclude:: deployment-node1.yml
        :language: yaml